andyw8/react_to_rails/README.md

 - The HTML is static so is missing any loops, conditionals, etc
 - Icons are converted to verbose SVG markup

 This tool generates a View Component based on the supplied React component which should be much more convenient for Rails.
+It also generates a corresponding test.

 It's likely that you'll need to still do _some_ work, but it should save a lot of time.